Manually Create or Edit a Dive Log

 In the Air Tank screen, you can record your air consumption, your air mix and add the volume and material (aluminum or stainless steel) of your air tank.

 Record the air mix you were breathing and the amount of air you consumed during your dive.
-It’s important to record this so that you can look back to see how you consume air in different diving conditions and whether your air consumption is getting better or worse.
+So you can examine how you consume air in different diving conditions.

 Add Dive Gear and Equipment

 In the Gear screen, Deepblu lets you add tons of information about your dive gear.
 Deepblu assumes that you own this gear so you won’t have to fill it out for every dive.
-If you went on a dive without a certain piece of gear, you can either change it or deactivate that particular piece of gear by unchecking the checkmark next to it.
+If you went on a dive without a certain piece of gear, you can uncheck the button next to it.
 If you want to add it again, Deepblu will make suggestions based on your previous input (e.g. for brand and model).

 You can add information about your Exposure Suit (its type and thickness), Weights, Regulators, Buoyancy Control Device (BCD) and your Fins.
 Deepblu also lets you fill in information about other equipment such as Dive Computer, Torch, and Camera Equipment (camera, housing, strobes, etc.).